wcygan/practice/java-practice/readme.md

 ```
 $ ./gradlew test --tests io.wcygan.algorithms.sorting.SortingQuickCheck.testSortingAlgorithms
 ```

-Additionally, this will generate a [JaCoCo](https://github.com/jacoco/jacoco) report file which represents the coverage observed during the execution of the property-based test.

 You can configure the execution of your property-based test using the elements of the [@Property annotation](https://pholser.github.io/junit-quickcheck/site/1.0/junit-quickcheck-core/apidocs/com/pholser/junit/quickcheck/Property.html)